How Dong Quai Can Help Relieve Dysmenorrhea & Painful Period Cramps

 Dysmenorrhea is the clinical term for period pain.
 It’s a common—and often debilitating—gynecological condition that affects between 45% and 95% of menstruating women.1 Despite its high prevalence, dysmenorrhea is often poorly treated, and even disregarded, by health professionals and pain researchers.

-Can Herbs Treat Painful Period Symptoms?
+Can Herbs Help With Painful Period Symptoms?

-Currently, the most common pharmacological treatment for dysmenorrhea is non-steroidal anti-inflammatory drugs (NSAIDs) like Advil, aspirin, and Ibuprofen.2,3 Globally, NSAIDs are among the most frequently prescribed group of drugs.4,5,6
+Currently, the most common pharmacological treatment for dysmenorrhea is non-steroidal anti-inflammatory drugs (NSAIDs) like Advil, aspirin, and ibuprofen.2,3 Globally, NSAIDs are among the most frequently prescribed group of drugs.4,5,6

 While NSAIDs have only been around for the last 100 years or so, various traditional Chinese medicines have been supporting health for centuries.
 The tradition is still alive today; approximately 60% of the world’s population is dependent almost entirely on plants as medication for all health problems,11 including menstrual disorders.12